tristyb/taylor-swift-ubersicht/README.md

 ## What it does

 __The widget shows a random image from Imgur and a quote within a 1989 polaroid frame__

+## Installation
+Drag the taylor-swift-quote.widget folder to your Übersicht widgets folder.